jdm/tiger/ROADMAP.md

 - [ ] Add context menu entry to open frame in explorer
 - [ ] Evaluate https://github.com/ChevyRay/crunch-rs
 - [ ] Evaluate https://github.com/Keats/tera
+- [x] Fixed a bug where in the list of recently opened files, files with identical names would highlight in unison
+- [x] Fixed a bug where disabled menu actions could be interacted with
+- [x] Fixed a bug where app window could be restored/maximized by double clicking inside menus
+- [x] Fixed minor bugs related to using the Undo command immediately after opening a spritesheet

 ## Tiger 0.7